 Moderate: You may experience sweating, irregular heartbeats and fluttering in your chest.
 It can sometimes be safely managed at home or may require the attention of medical team.
 Moderate arrhythmia can get worse and need hospitalization with late, incomplete, or inappropriate treatment.

 Severe: You may feel dizzy or light-headed, shortness of breath, fainting, and chest pain.
 It may be an emergency and sometimes require additional medical treatments or hospitalization.
 Seek immediate treatment if you experience above mentioned symptoms.

 Keep track of your heartbeats using Ankr (myAnkr web portal or the Ankr app).
 It will help you describe the severity to your doctor or nurse.

 - Maintain a healthy weight through diet and exercise.

-- Avoid or limit caffeine, which is in coffee, tea, soda, and chocolate.
+- Avoid or limit caffeine intakes, such as in coffee, tea, soda, and chocolate.

 - Work with your doctor to manage heart disease or other health problems.

 - Electrocardiogram (ECG or EKG): This is a non-invasive test that records the electrical activity of the heart. .